Receiver Operator Characteristics

 Return data for plotting the receiver operator characteristic (ROC curve) for a binary classification problem.

 Here is a vector of UnivariateFinite distributions (from CategoricalDistributions.jl) over the two values taken by the ground truth observations y, a CategoricalVector.
+The thresholds, listed in descending order, are the distinct predicted probabilities of the positive class.

 • ...

-• [thresholds[k] - 1]
+• [thresholds[1], 1]

 Core algorithm: Functions.roc_curve